openenergymonitor/blog/source/_posts/2017-04-05-emonpi-mqtt-googlehome.markdown

   - MQTT
 ---

-I beleive automation can play an useful role in helping to reduce energy consumption.
+I believe automation can play an useful role in helping to reduce energy consumption.
 For example being able to control my home central heating system remotely enables me to only turn on the heating when it's required and not have it running on a set schedule when the house is empty.

 As [ previously mentioned in a blog post](2016/08/ecohomelab-control/), the emonPi ([running emonSD pre-built SD card](github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log)) can function as a powerful home automation hub.
 Utilising the emonPi as a home automation hub is a good fit for a number of reasons: